Centril/rfcs/text/0000-uniform-generic-bounds.md

 ### Type-generic bounds and constraints

-While the restrictions in the previous section wrt. `dyn` applies, similar to regions, a `for<...>` binder inside a bound or a constraint may contain a list of type variables `T0...Tn` where each variable `Ti` adheres to the grammar `tyvar_and_bounds`.
+While the restrictions in the previous section wrt. `dyn` applies, similar to lifetimes, a `for<...>` binder inside a bound or a constraint may contain a list of type variables `T0...Tn` where each variable `Ti` adheres to the grammar `tyvar_and_bounds`.
 For example, a Rust compiler will accept a constraint `for<T: Debug> Vec<T>: Debug`, or a constraint